 The induction program is reviewed periodically to ensure and assess the need for existing directors to undertake personal development to maintain the skills and knowledge required to perform their role effectively.
 The board also receives briefings and training at in-meeting and offsite sessions throughout the year to remain across developments in industry trends, the laws, regulations and accounting standards relevant to the Class Group and the industry in which it operates.

-Principle 3: Act ethically and responsibly
+Principle 3: Instil a culture of acting lawfully, ethically and responsibly